 - Applications received after these deadlines will be reviewed if time allows.
 Otherwise, applications will be reviewed for the following semester.

-- All graduate programs follow these deadlines, except for Speech-Language Pathology, Occupational Therapy, and EDS in School Psychology.
+- All on-campus graduate programs follow these deadlines, except for Speech-Language Pathology, Occupational Therapy, and EDS in School Psychology.

 - Fully online programs have their own calendar, and do not adhere to these deadlines.